Levine Toilolo: 2014 season

-Toilolo was slated to become the starting tight end after the retirement of Tony Gonzalez and the departure of Chase Coffman in free agency.
+Toilolo was slated to become the starting tight end following the retirement of Tony Gonzalez and the departure of Chase Coffman in free agency.
 Throughout training camp, he competed with Mickey Shuler Jr. and Bear Pascoe for the starting tight end position.
 Head coach Mike Smith named Toilolo the starting tight end to start the regular season.

+Toilolo started in the season-opener against the Saints and caught three passes for 19 yards and a touchdown during the 37–34 overtime victory.
+During a Week 6 27–13 loss to the Chicago Bears, he recorded three receptions for a season-high 34 yards.

+During a Week 13 29–18 victory over the Cardinals, Toilolo had a season-high four receptions for 15 yards and his second touchdown of the season.
+Three weeks later against the Saints, Toilolo tied his season-high of four receptions for 17 yards in the 30–14 road victory.

-Toilolo started the Atlanta Falcons' season-opener against the New Orleans Saints and caught three passes for 19 yards and scored a one-yard touchdown during their 37–34 overtime victory.
-On October 12, 2014, he caught three passes for a season-high 34 receiving yards in a 27–13 loss to the Chicago Bears.
-In Week 16, Toilolo made a season-high four receptions for 17 yards as Atlanta defeated the New Orleans Saints 30–14.
-He finished the season with 31 receptions for 238 yards and two touchdowns in 16 games and 16 starts.
-He also finished fourth in the NFL in dropped receptions with six.
-Head coach Mike Smith was fired after the Falcons finished 6–10 in 2014.
+Toilolo finished his second professional season with 31 receptions for 238 yards and two touchdowns in 16 games and starts.
+Head coach Mike Smith was fired after the Falcons finished with a 6–10 record in 2014.

-2015
+2015 season

-Toilolo faced stiff competition for the starting tight end job after the Atlanta Falcons hired Dan Quinn as the new head coach.
-He was named the backup tight end to newly acquired free agent Jacob Tamme after beating out Tony Moeaki and Mickey Shuler Jr.
+Toilolo faced stiff competition for the starting tight end job after the Falcons hired Dan Quinn as their new head coach.
+Toilolo was named the backup tight end to newly acquired free agent Jacob Tamme after beating out Tony Moeaki and Mickey Shuler Jr.

-On October 15, 2015, Toilolo had a season-high two receptions for 18 yards during a 31–21 loss at the New Orleans Saints.
-Under offensive coordinator Kyle Shanahan, he was used primarily as a blocking tight end and saw a drastic drop in his reception total, finishing with only seven receptions for 44 receiving yards in 16 games and 15 starts.
+Toilolo was mainly used for his blocking in the 2015 season, recording seven receptions for 44 yards in 16 games and 15 starts.